 We are especially proud of our minimally invasive surgery capabilities, including an endoscopic mucosal resection and esophagectomy.
 Minimally invasive procedures often are able to preserve the function of the esophagus and stomach and avoid the need for radical surgery.
 This allows you to retain higher levels of function and quality of life.

 We're often able to provide hope for advanced esophageal cancer that might not be available elsewhere, including therapies that deliver maximum effectiveness with the least impact on your body.

-As one of the region’s largest cancer research centers, our Multidisciplinary Lung Cancer Clinic is leading investigation into new methods of esophageal cancer diagnosis and treatment.
+As one of the region’s largest cancer research centers, our multidisciplinary team is leading investigation into new methods of esophageal cancer diagnosis and treatment.
 You benefit from the most advanced research, conducted by some of the nation's top scientists.

 Understanding a disease is the first step toward finding the right care.
 Get the facts about esophageal cancer, including the different types, how it starts and who’s at risk.

 According to the American Cancer Society, more than 16,000 Americans are diagnosed with esophageal cancer each year.
 It affects men much more often than women.
 Middle-aged men who are overweight with a history of acid reflux (heartburn) seem to be at the highest risk.
 Because the disease often has no symptoms in the early stages, it is usually detected at a more advanced stage that is more challenging to treat.

 The esophagus is a foot-long tube that carries food and liquids from the mouth to the stomach.
 Its lining has several layers.
 Esophageal cancer begins in the cells of the inside lining.
 It then grows into the channel of the esophagus and the esophageal wall.